Is Cocoa Butter Vegan

 Can I eat chocolate on the vegan diet?

-Yes, you can eat dark chocolate, but it is important to pore over the labels to make sure the manufacturer didn’t add any non-vegan ingredients.
+Yes, you can eat dark chocolate, but it is important to pore over the labels to make sure the manufacturer didn’t add any non-vegan ingredients like milk.
 Healthy dark chocolate ingredients are sugar, cocoa butter, liqueur, and vanilla.

 Do you think that a single diet plan is not enough?
 You’re absolutely right!
 Take up a challenge and try this 20-min Full Body Workout At Home to get a snatched body.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Cocoa Bioactive Compounds: Significance and Potential for the Maintenance of Skin Health (2014, mdpi.com)